yusuk6185/rfq-local-buying-program/README.md

 # Request for Quote Web Service for Local Buying Program
-> Web application for tender and proposals management developed by Queensland University of Technology IFN 711. \n
+> Web application for tender and proposals management developed by Queensland University of Technology IFN 711.
+> <br/>
 > Project Period - March 2021 to June 2021.

 ## Overview